infretis/infentory/infinit_nh3_inversion/README.md

 </details>

-# Restarting an interupted infinit simulation
+# Restarting an interrupted infinit simulation
 <details>

 If the simulation crashes at any point, you can restart the simulation by running